Global Marine Systems: History

-Global Marine has a worldwide presence, with offices in Chelmsford, UK and Singapore; depots in Portland, UK; Bermuda; Victoria, Canada; Batangas, Philippines and Batam, Indonesia; Ships are stationed around the world to support both installation of new cables and the maintenance and protection of existing cables.
+Ships are stationed around the world to support both installation of new cables and the maintenance and protection of existing cables.
 The company is also involved in joint ventures with China Telecom and Huawei.

 Since 2002 Global Marine has become increasingly active in the installation of submarine power cables and gained significant market share in the European Offshore Renewables market, in addition to undertaking a number of large power interconnect projects.

 The company was responsible for installing the cables connecting the turbines on a host of windfarm projects including Blythe (one of the first trial farms), Horns Rev 1 (the first major commercial windfarm in Denmark), Thornton Bank, Kentish Flats and others.
 To support this business Global Marine formed a subsidiary in 2011 called Global Marine Energy.

 The development of the energy business included the opening of a new office in Middlesbrough and the construction of a specialist vessel, Cable Enterprise.
 The subsidiary company was sold to Prysmian Group, the world’s largest cable manufacturer at the time of sale, in September 2012.

 Global Marine today focuses primarily on supporting the telecoms, oil & gas and deep sea research markets.
 In March 2025, GMS was purchased by Keppel Corporation.